On the Record (musical): Music

 The songs are grouped into 15 recording sessions, as well as a prologue, finale, and a collection of instrumentals played after curtain call as the audience exits the theater, with each section's songs holding a unifying theme.
 Some sessions contain themes such as falling in love, while others may contain songs made up of entirely nonsense words, or even numbers about foreign cuisine.
 More often than not, songs within a session are presented in the form of a medley, leading directly into one another, without a break between them.

 Released to stores on March 15, 2005,Amazon.com the cast recording, featuring the entire original cast, excluding Emily Skinner and including Kaitlin Hopkins, received decent reviews.
 Produced by Walt Disney Records, the two-disc set with a total of 45 tracks was mostly acclaimed for the talent of the cast and the timelessness of the Disney favorites.
-Because the show contains very little dialogue, the two discs are a recording of very nearly the entire show.
-Further, in a meta-twist, because the show's plot involves the characters recording an album of Disney's greatest hits, the cast album effectively is the very compilation that the characters are working to create.
+Because the show contains very little dialogue, the two discs are a recording of nearly the entire show.
+Furthermore, since the show's plot involves the characters recording an album of Disney's greatest hits, the cast album is effectively the resulting compilation.